garywige/axicom-scripting-training/Lesson 3/README.md

 ## New-Object

 It's great that our script is more resilient, but what if our users aren't very fast typers?
 They will probably loathe using our script.
 What if we could add a traditional folder selection dialog to our script without too much hassle?
 Does that sound like science fiction?
-I know I said we didn't want to add too many features at the beginning, but this is actually an easy one to add and it adds a lot to the UX in my opinion.
+I know I said we didn't want to add too many features at the beginning, but this is actually an easy one to add and it's a nice enhancement to the UX in my opinion.
 If you did some googling on "powershell folder dialog", you will likely come across the **FolderBrowserDialog** that exists in the *System.Windows.Forms* namespace.
 We don't have to have a perfect understanding of how this works to put it to use.
 I have copied a code snippet into my own function and modified it slightly to fit our needs:

 ```
 function promptFolder([string]$description = "Select a folder"){